pingcap/tidb/docs/design/2018-10-24-view-support.md

        drop table t;
        create table t(c int,d int);
     ```
-    If we rebuild table v from sql above and query view `v` again, database will rewrite view's `SelectStmt` from `select * from t` into <bold>`select c as c,d as d from t`</bold>
+    If we rebuild table `v` from sql above and query from view `v` again, database will rewrite view's `SelectStmt` from `select * from t` into <bold>`select c as c,d as d from t`</bold>
     So the problem is view's statement can be rewrite to different sql and generate different query set.
     In order to resolve the problem describe above, we build a `Projection` at the top of original select's `LogicalPlan`, just like we rewriter view's `SelectStmt` from `select * from t` into `select a as a,b as b from (select * from t)`.
     This is a temporary fix and we will implement TiDB to rewrite sql with replace all wildcard finally.
 4. Show table status
   Modify `SHOW TABLE STATUS` function to support show view status, and we use this command to check if `CREATE VIEW` and `DROP VIEW` operation is successful.
 To reuse `SHOW TABLE STAUS` code logical is perferred.

 ## Compatibility